 The BFA* programs in Acting and Musical Theatre require an audition.
 The audition is separate from the University admission decision.
 All prospective and incoming transfer BFA Acting and Musical Theatre students will be enrolled in the BS Theatre Arts program until they successfully complete the audition process.
 Students are given 2 opportunities to pass the audition to be accepted into the program.

-Bring Meaningful Stories to Life by Earning Your B.F.A. in Acting Degree
+Bring Meaningful Stories to Life by Earning Your BFA in Acting Degree

 At Liberty, we believe your faith can be integrated with your profession.
-Throughout this degree, you will develop the skills you need to become an actor who performs with integrity and excellence, producing powerful stories that engage and create culture.
+Throughout this degree, you can develop the skills you need to become an actor who performs with integrity and excellence, producing powerful stories that engage and create culture.

 Why Choose Liberty’s Bachelor of Fine Arts in Acting Degree?

 As one of the largest Christian universities in the nation, we have the resources you need to make the most of your pursuit of a Bachelor of Fine Arts in Acting.
-With programs like our New York and Washington Fellowships, we give you the opportunity to pursue prestigious internships without breaking enrollment.
+With programs like our Washington Fellowships, we give you the opportunity to pursue prestigious internships without breaking enrollment.
 For our incoming students who excel, we provide additional support and community through our Honors and Eagle Scholars programs, so you can develop your leadership skills and make the most of your academic and theatrical achievements.

 What Will You Learn in Our BFA in Acting?

 At Liberty, we Train Champions for Christ, and we will teach you how to create innovative, artistic performances that incorporate a biblical worldview and redemptive message.
-Review our bachelor’s Degree Completion Plan, and check out our featured courses below to learn more about what you’ll be studying!
+Review our Degree Completion Plan, and check out our featured courses below to learn more about what you’ll be studying!